The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 your smartphone.

-of virtual try-on tools.
-Major retailers in fashion, eyewear, and cosmetics now
+the rise of virtual try-on tools.
+Major retailers in fashion, eyewear, and

-offer features allowing you to see how clothes might fit, how glasses look on
+cosmetics now offer features allowing you to see how clothes might fit, how

-your face, or how a specific shade of lipstick appears, all without physically
+glasses look on your face, or how a specific shade of lipstick appears, all

-trying them on.
-Using your phone’s camera, sophisticated AR algorithms map your
+without physically trying them on.
+Using your phone’s camera, sophisticated AR

-facial features or body shape and superimpose the digital product onto your
+algorithms map your facial features or body shape and superimpose the digital

-live image.
-This isn’t just a gimmick; it’s a practical application of spatial
+product onto your live image.
+This isn’t just a gimmick; it’s a practical

-computing that reduces return rates, increases purchase confidence, and makes
+application of spatial computing that reduces return rates, increases purchase

-try-ons, the silent metaverse enables virtual product placement in your own
+personal try-ons, the silent metaverse enables virtual product placement in

-environment.
-Furniture retailers like IKEA and Wayfair provide apps that let
+your own environment.
+Furniture retailers like IKEA and Wayfair provide apps

-you use your smartphone camera to view true-to-scale 3D models of sofas,
+that let you use your smartphone camera to view true-to-scale 3D models of

-tables, or lamps placed directly in your living room.
-You can walk around the
+sofas, tables, or lamps placed directly in your living room.
+You can walk

-virtual object, see how it fits with your existing decor, and assess its size
+around the virtual object, see how it fits with your existing decor, and assess

 providing a visceral sense of ownership and fit before making a purchase.
 It’s